Christos Kontis

 Christos Kontis (Χρήστος Κόντης, born 13 May 1975) is a Greek professional football manager and former player.
+He is the current manager of Super League club OFI.

 Playing career

-Kontis started his career at Ethnikos Piraeus.
-In Greece he played also for Panionios, Olympiacos and AEK Athens.
-With Olympiacos he won 3 Greek Championships.
+Kontis started his career at A.E.
+Kifisia and in 1995 he moved to Ethnikos Piraeus, where he became a professional.
+There he spent four seasons playing as a starter until 1999 when he moved to Panionios.
+In 2000 he was transferred to Olympiacos, where he was used as a back-up choice.
+During his spell at the club he won 3 Greek Championships.
+On 19 July 2004 he was moved to the rivals, AEK Athens.

 In the summer of 2006 he moved to Cyprus and signed with APOEL.
 During his five-year spell with APOEL, he won 3 Championships, 1 Cup and 3 Super Cups.
 He also appeared in four official 2009–10 UEFA Champions League group stage matches with APOEL.

-End of career
+APOEL

-After a successful career at APOEL, Christos Kontis was forced to retire due to heart failure problems.
+After a successful career at APOEL, Kontis was forced to retire due to heart failure problems.
 During the first official 2011–12 Cypriot First Division match (29 August 2011) between AEK Larnaca and APOEL, Kontis felt a slight discomfort and a pain in his chest.
 Later that night the discomfort continued to exist and the pain got worse, thus the club's doctors moved him to Nicosia's General Hospital.
 It was diagnosed that Kontis had suffered a minor heart attack that had damaged one of the veins in his heart.
 Consequently, he was forced to retire from his professional football career 9 months before his contract with APOEL expires.

-He was one of APOEL's fans' favorite players and he will always be remembered for his passion and for the low profile that he always kept.
-These virtues earned him the respect and admiration of all Cypriot football fans.
-He wore the jersey with the number 24.
+With APOEL, Kontis wore jersey with the number 24.